jsalinas212/personal-portfolio-challenge/README.md

 ## About

-The purpose of my personal portfolio is to showcase the websites that I designed and built or websites that I have contributed to.
+The purpose of my personal portfolio is to showcase the projects I have completed, am currently working on, or have contributed to.

+This includes:
+* Security Research
+* Bug Bounty Hunting
+* SIEM Integration Scripts
+* IaaS Deployment Scripts
+* Self-Hosted Application Scripts
+* Learning/Training
+* Web Design

 ## Technologies